Embark on a 14-day West African adventure through Benin, Togo, and Ghana. Discover Voodoo roots, Egungun practices, and slave trade history.

 Lome

-Lome - Take a long drive to Lome and check into your hotel, then relax in the evening at a local bar.
-Lomé, the capital of Togo, is a lively coastal city rich in culture and colonial history.
-With palm-lined beaches along the Gulf of Guinea, Lomé invites visitors to unwind by the sea or explore its vibrant markets, such as the Grand Market, which offers a variety of local crafts, fabrics, and spices.
+Lome - Enjoy a long drive to Lome and check into a hotel with evening relaxation at a local bar.
+Lomé, the capital city of Togo, is a vibrant coastal metropolis brimming with cultural richness and colonial charm.
+Boasting palm-fringed beaches along the Gulf of Guinea, Lomé invites visitors to relax by the sea or explore its bustling markets, such as the Grand Market, offering an array of local crafts, fabrics, and spices.

 Lome Discovery

-Slave House of Togo - The Slave House of Togo, situated in Agbodrafo, Togo, is a historic site that serves as a poignant reminder of the transatlantic slave trade and its impact on the region.
-This colonial-era building, also known as Maison des Esclaves, was once a transit point for enslaved Africans before they were shipped across the Atlantic to the Americas.
+Slave House of Togo - The Slave House of Togo, located in Agbodrafo, Togo, is a historical site that serves as a poignant reminder of the transatlantic slave trade and its impact on the region.
+This colonial-era building, also known as Maison des Esclaves, was once used as a transit point for enslaved Africans before they were shipped across the Atlantic Ocean to the Americas.

 Musee National - The Musée National in Lomé, Togo, is a cultural institution dedicated to preserving and showcasing the rich history and heritage of the country.
-Located in the capital, the museum offers visitors a comprehensive insight into Togolese culture, art, and history.
+Situated in the capital city, the museum offers visitors a comprehensive insight into Togolese culture, art, and history.

-Monument de l’independance - The Monument de L’Independance was built to honor Togo’s independence from France on April 27, 1960.
-The structure features a human silhouette and is surrounded by promenades, palm trees, manicured lawns, fountains, and a black gold iron fence.
+Monument de l’independance - The Monument de L’Independance was built as a tribute to Togo’s independence from France on April 27, 1960.
+The structure is composed of a human silhouette carved within it and surrounded by promenades, palm trees, manicured lawns, fountains, and a black gold iron fence.

 Lome - Accra

-Accra - The journey from Aflao to Accra in Ghana offers a mix of cultural, historical, and natural attractions, showcasing the region’s diverse landscape and heritage.
-You’ll cross the Volta River in the Volta region, dotted with traditional villages where you might glimpse local life and craftsmanship.
-As you approach Accra, you’ll pass through Tema, Ghana’s largest seaport city, which also has beaches and recreational areas for a coastal break.
+Accra - The journey from Aflao to Accra in Ghana offers a mix of cultural, historical, and natural attractions, showcasing the diverse landscape and heritage of the region.
+The route crosses the Volta River in the Volta region, which is dotted with traditional villages where glimpses of local life and traditional craftsmanship can be seen.

 Accra - Quick stop at the Accra Mall for a light refreshment.

-Osu Oxford Street - Check into a hotel on Oxford Street and experience Accra’s nightlife.
-Osu Oxford Street in Accra, Ghana, is a lively hub of commerce, entertainment, and culture.
-Lined with colorful shops, vibrant restaurants, and bustling markets, this iconic street offers a kaleidoscope of sights, sounds, and flavors.
+Osu Oxford Street - Check into a hotel on Oxford Street and experience nightlife in Accra.
+Osu Oxford Street in Accra, Ghana, pulsates with energy and excitement, serving as a vibrant hub of commerce, entertainment, and culture.
+Lined with colorful shops, lively restaurants, and bustling markets, this iconic street offers a kaleidoscope of sights, sounds, and flavors.
 From sampling delicious Ghanaian street food to exploring contemporary art galleries and trendy boutiques, Osu Oxford Street captivates visitors with its dynamic atmosphere and rich tapestry of Ghanaian urban life.

 Accra City Tour

-Kwame Nkrumah Memorial Park - The Kwame Nkrumah Memorial Park in Accra, Ghana, is a historic site dedicated to Dr. Kwame Nkrumah, Ghana’s first President and a key figure in the country’s independence struggle.
-Located in the heart of Accra, the park is a significant city landmark.
+Kwame Nkrumah Memorial Park - The Kwame Nkrumah Memorial Park, located in Accra, Ghana, is a historic site dedicated to the memory of Dr. Kwame Nkrumah, Ghana’s first President and a key figure in the country’s struggle for independence.
+The park is situated in the heart of Accra and is a significant landmark in the city.

 Accra - Aburi

-Tetteh Quashie Cocoa Farm - The Tetteh Quashie Cocoa Farm in Mampong, Ghana, is historically significant as the birthplace of Ghana’s cocoa industry.
-Named after Tetteh Quashie, a Ghanaian blacksmith who introduced cocoa to the country in the late 19th century, the farm is a key landmark in Ghana’s agricultural heritage.
-Located in the Eastern Region, about an hour’s drive from Accra, the farm is surrounded by lush greenery, rolling hills, dense forests, and fertile farmland.
-Visitors can explore the cocoa plantation and learn about the cultivation, harvesting, and processing of cocoa beans through guided tours.
+Tetteh Quashie Cocoa Farm - The Tetteh Quashie Cocoa Farm, located in Mampong, Ghana, holds significant historical importance as the birthplace of Ghana’s cocoa industry.
+Named after Tetteh Quashie, a Ghanaian blacksmith who is credited with introducing cocoa to the country in the late 19th century, the farm is a key landmark in Ghana’s agricultural heritage.

-National Museum of Ghana - The National Museum features diverse exhibits highlighting various aspects of Ghanaian heritage, including archaeology, ethnography, art, and natural history.
+National Museum of Ghana - The National Museum features a diverse range of exhibits that highlight various aspects of Ghanaian heritage, including archaeology, ethnography, art, and natural history.
 Visitors can explore galleries filled with ancient artifacts, traditional crafts, ceremonial objects, and contemporary artworks, providing insight into Ghana’s diverse cultural traditions and historical achievements.

-Cape Coast Castle - Long drive to Cape Coast Castle in Cape Coast, Ghana, a UNESCO World Heritage Site and one of West Africa’s most significant historical landmarks.
-Built by European colonial powers in the 17th century, the castle was a key trading post and administrative center for the transatlantic slave trade.
+Cape Coast Castle - Embark on a long drive to Cape Coast Castle, located in Cape Coast, Ghana, a UNESCO World Heritage Site and one of the most significant historical landmarks in West Africa.
+Built by European colonial powers in the 17th century, the castle served as a key trading post and administrative center for the transatlantic slave trade.

-Elmina Castle - Elmina Castle in Elmina, Central Region of Ghana, is a UNESCO World Heritage Site and one of the oldest European-built structures in sub-Saharan Africa.
+Elmina Castle - Elmina Castle, located in the town of Elmina in the Central Region of Ghana, is a UNESCO World Heritage Site and one of the oldest European-built structures in sub-Saharan Africa.
 Constructed by the Portuguese in the late 15th century, it is also known as São Jorge da Mina (St. George of the Mine).

 Kakum - Accra